850075610/sensor-fusion/data/track/README.md

 		files: point1..8.csv (each around 10 s)
 	2. robot motion by remote control, track

-exp1 -- 10_2506.csv are repetitive experiments
+f'exp{i}_DATE.csv' are repetitive experiments, where i is the number of experiment.